MinghuiChen43/awesome-trustworthy-deep-learning/FULL_LIST.md

 ## Evasion Attacks and Defenses

+### Evasion Attacks and Defenses: 2021

+- MedRDF: A Robust and Retrain-Less Diagnostic Framework for Medical Pretrained Models Against Adversarial Attack. [[paper]](https://arxiv.org/abs/2111.14564)
+  - Mengting Xu, Tao Zhang, Daoqiang Zhang. *TMI*
+  - Key Word: Adversarial Robustness; Medical Image; Healthcare.
+  - <details><summary>Digest</summary> We propose a Robust and Retrain-Less Diagnostic Framework for Medical pretrained models against adversarial attack (i.e., MedRDF).
+It acts on the inference time of the pertained medical model.
+Specifically, for each test image, MedRDF firstly creates a large number of noisy copies of it, and obtains the output labels of these copies from the pretrained medical diagnostic model.
+Then, based on the labels of these copies, MedRDF outputs the final robust diagnostic result by majority voting.

+- Moiré Attack (MA): A New Potential Risk of Screen Photos. [[paper]](https://arxiv.org/abs/2110.10444) [[code]](https://github.com/Dantong88/Moire_Attack)
+  - Dantong Niu, Ruohao Guo, Yisen Wang. *NeurIPS 2021*
+  - Key Word: Adversarial Attacks; Digital Attacks; Physical Attacks; Moiré Effect.
+  - <details><summary>Digest</summary> We find a special phenomenon in digital image processing, the moiré effect, that could cause unnoticed security threats to DNNs.
+Based on it, we propose a Moiré Attack (MA) that generates the physical-world moiré pattern adding to the images by mimicking the shooting process of digital devices.

+- Towards Robust General Medical Image Segmentation. [[paper]](https://arxiv.org/abs/2107.04263) [[code]](https://github.com/BCV-Uniandes/ROG)
+  - Laura Daza, Juan C. Pérez, Pablo Arbeláez. *MICCAI 2021*
+  - Key Word: Adversarial Attack; Medical Image Segmentation; Healthcare.
+  - <details><summary>Digest</summary> We propose a new framework to assess the robustness of general medical image segmentation systems.
+Our contributions are two-fold: (i) we propose a new benchmark to evaluate robustness in the context of the Medical Segmentation Decathlon (MSD) by extending the recent AutoAttack natural image classification framework to the domain of volumetric data segmentation, and (ii) we present a novel lattice architecture for RObust Generic medical image segmentation (ROG).

+- The Dimpled Manifold Model of Adversarial Examples in Machine Learning. [[paper]](https://arxiv.org/abs/2106.10151)
+  - Adi Shamir, Odelia Melamed, Oriel BenShmuel.
+  - Key Word: Adversarial Robustness.
+  - <details><summary>Digest</summary> We introduce a new conceptual framework for how the decision boundary between classes evolves during training, which we call the Dimpled Manifold Model.
+In particular, we demonstrate that training is divided into two distinct phases.
+The first phase is a (typically fast) clinging process in which the initially randomly oriented decision boundary gets very close to the low dimensional image manifold, which contains all the training examples.
+Next, there is a (typically slow) dimpling phase which creates shallow bulges in the decision boundary that move it to the correct side of the training examples.
+This framework provides a simple explanation for why adversarial examples exist, why their perturbations have such tiny norms, and why they look like random noise rather than like the target class.

+- Adversarial Robustness through the Lens of Causality. [[paper]](https://arxiv.org/abs/2106.06196)
+  - Yonggang Zhang, Mingming Gong, Tongliang Liu, Gang Niu, Xinmei Tian, Bo Han, Bernhard Schölkopf, Kun Zhang. *ICLR 2022*
+  - Key Word: Adversarial Robustness; Causality.
+  - <details><summary>Digest</summary> We construct a causal graph to model the generation process of adversarial examples and define the adversarial distribution to formalize the intuition of adversarial attacks.
+From a causal perspective, we find that the label is spuriously correlated with the style (content-independent) information when an instance is given.
+The spurious correlation implies that the adversarial distribution is constructed via making the statistical conditional association between style information and labels drastically different from that in natural distribution.

+- Exploring Memorization in Adversarial Training. [[paper]](https://arxiv.org/abs/2106.01606) [[code]](https://github.com/dongyp13/memorization-AT)
+  - Yinpeng Dong, Ke Xu, Xiao Yang, Tianyu Pang, Zhijie Deng, Hang Su, Jun Zhu. *ICLR 2022*
+  - Key Word: Adversarial Training; Memorization.
+  - <details><summary>Digest</summary> We explore the memorization effect in adversarial training (AT) for promoting a deeper understanding of model capacity, convergence, generalization, and especially robust overfitting of the adversarially trained models.
+We first demonstrate that deep networks have sufficient capacity to memorize adversarial examples of training data with completely random labels, but not all AT algorithms can converge under the extreme circumstance.
+Our study of AT with random labels motivates further analyses on the convergence and generalization of AT.
+We find that some AT approaches suffer from a gradient instability issue and most recently suggested complexity measures cannot explain robust generalization by considering models trained on random labels.

+- BBAEG: Towards BERT-based Biomedical Adversarial Example Generation for Text Classification. [[paper]](https://arxiv.org/abs/2104.01782) [[code]](https://github.com/Ishani-Mondal/BBAEG)
+  - Ishani Mondal. *NAACL 2021*
+  - Key Word: Adversarial Attack; Biomedical Text Classification; Healthcare.
+  - <details><summary>Digest</summary> Recent efforts of generating adversaries using rule-based synonyms and BERT-MLMs have been witnessed in general domain, but the ever increasing biomedical literature poses unique challenges.
+We propose BBAEG (Biomedical BERT-based Adversarial Example Generation), a black-box attack algorithm for biomedical text classification, leveraging the strengths of both domain-specific synonym replacement for biomedical named entities and BERTMLM predictions, spelling variation and number replacement.

+- Robust Learning Meets Generative Models: Can Proxy Distributions Improve Adversarial Robustness? [[paper]](https://arxiv.org/abs/2104.09425) [[code]](https://github.com/inspire-group/proxy-distributions)
+  - Vikash Sehwag, Saeed Mahloujifar, Tinashe Handina, Sihui Dai, Chong Xiang, Mung Chiang, Prateek Mittal. *ICLR 2022*
+  - Key Word: Adversarial Robustness; Proxy Distribution.
+  - <details><summary>Digest</summary> We first seek to formally understand the transfer of robustness from classifiers trained on proxy distributions to the real data distribution.
+We prove that the difference between the robustness of a classifier on the two distributions is upper bounded by the conditional Wasserstein distance between them.
+Next we use proxy distributions to significantly improve the performance of adversarial training on five different datasets.

+- Rethinking Image-Scaling Attacks: The Interplay Between Vulnerabilities in Machine Learning Systems. [[paper]](https://arxiv.org/abs/2104.08690) [[code]](https://github.com/wi-pi/rethinking-image-scaling-attacks)
+  - Yue Gao, Ilia Shumailov, Kassem Fawaz. *ICML 2022*
+  - Key Word: Adversarial Attacks.
+  - <details><summary>Digest</summary> As real-world images come in varying sizes, the machine learning model is part of a larger system that includes an upstream image scaling algorithm.
+In this paper, we investigate the interplay between vulnerabilities of the image scaling procedure and machine learning models in the decision-based black-box setting.
+We propose a novel sampling strategy to make a black-box attack exploit vulnerabilities in scaling algorithms, scaling defenses, and the final machine learning model in an end-to-end manner.

+- Stabilized Medical Image Attacks. [[paper]](https://arxiv.org/abs/2103.05232) [[code]](https://github.com/imogenqi/SMA)
+  - Gege Qi, Lijun Gong, Yibing Song, Kai Ma, Yefeng Zheng. *ICLR 2021*
+  - Key Word: Adversarial Attack; Medical Image; Healthcare.
+  - <details><summary>Digest</summary> We propose an image-based medical adversarial attack method to consistently produce adversarial perturbations on medical images.
+The objective function of our method consists of a loss deviation term and a loss stabilization term.
+The loss deviation term increases the divergence between the CNN prediction of an adversarial example and its ground truth label.
+Meanwhile, the loss stabilization term ensures similar CNN predictions of this example and its smoothed input.

+- Towards Evaluating the Robustness of Deep Diagnostic Models by Adversarial Attack. [[paper]](https://arxiv.org/abs/2103.03438) [[code]](https://github.com/MengtingXu1203/EvaluatingRobustness)
+  - Mengting Xu, Tao Zhang, Zhongnian Li, Mingxia Liu, Daoqiang Zhang. *MedIA*
+  - Key Word: Adversarial Attack; Medical Image; Healthcare.
+  - <details><summary>Digest</summary> We evaluate the robustness of deep diagnostic models by adversarial attack.
+Specifically, we have performed two types of adversarial attacks to three deep diagnostic models in both single-label and multi-label classification tasks, and found that these models are not reliable when attacked by adversarial example.

 ### Evasion Attacks and Defenses: 2020

 - A Hierarchical Feature Constraint to Camouflage Medical Adversarial Attacks. [[paper]](https://arxiv.org/abs/2012.09501) [[code]](https://github.com/ICT-MIRACLE-lab/Hierarchical_Feature_Constraint)